coderefinery/jupyter/content/examples.md

 ---

+## Installing a magic command for line profiling

 ````{challenge} Installing a magic command for line profiling
 Magics can be installed using `pip` and loaded like plugins using the
 `%load_ext` magic.
 You will now install a line-profiler to get more